84 Psychology

 This study guide is designed to accompany the Introduction to Psychology – 1st Canadian Edition open text by Jennifer Walinga and Charles Stangor.
 For each chapter, it summarizes the learning objectives and presents multiple-choice, true-false, and fill-in-the-blank tests of the material covered.
 It provides links to resources to enable students to deepen their understanding of key topics and to explore related issues.
 Finally, it offers suggestions for hands-on activities relevant to each chapter.

-Open Education Resources in Psychology: A Starter Pack (various) collected by Rajiv Jhangani
+Open Education Resources in Psychology: A Starter Pack collected by Rajiv Jhangani (various licenses)

 As an academic administrator, I support educators across all disciplines in their embrace of more critical, inclusive, and open pedagogies.
 However, given that my scholarship bridges education and psychology I am often asked by my fellow psychologists about where they might begin in their search for relevant and high-quality open educational resources.
 Although I still recommend that you reach out to your local university library (which may have a liaison/subject librarian who is well situated to support your customized search needs), I have also assembled a non-exhaustive starter pack for OER in psychology.
 I hope this is helpful to teachers of psychology and those who support them.

-Prejudice Reduction Strategies (CC BY) Author: Lorna Camus and Agniete Pocyte, adapted by Kay Douglas and Andrew Ferguson.
+Prejudice Reduction Strategies by Lorna Camus and Agniete Pocyte, adapted by Kay Douglas and Andrew Ferguson (CC BY) .

 This resource identifies stereotypes, prejudice, and discrimination, where they arise from, and how to recognise and respond to these types of behaviours and comments in a constructive way.